pkp/pkp-docs/crossref-ojs-manual/crossref-v1-deposit/en/config.md

 ![OJS 2.x Crossref plugin interface](./assets/crossref-v1-deposit-2.x.png)

 For further instructions on Crossref's Admin Tool, see Crossref's documentation - [Upload XML files using our admin tool](https://www.crossref.org/documentation/member-setup/direct-deposit-xml/admin-tool/).

+[Video instruction](https://www.screencast.com/t/9SO2kJtW) for Crossref XML Deposit for OJS 2 and 3.1x is also available.